lillialexis/e3db/README.md

 ## Installation

+(Note: These install instructions contain examples for Mac OS and Linux users.
+The process is similar on Windows---build steps for Windows users will be provided in another document in a future release.)

 The Tozny PDS software contains the following components:

 - A Command Line Interface (CLI) tool used for registering